 Even people who hated him, and there were a lot of them, admitted he was very good at his job, and that fact tended to keep him from getting into any really serious trouble.
-His emphasis on cleanliness, clean water, and well regulated hospitals did have noticeable impacts especially when it came to staving off large outbreaks of diseases like cholera.
-He was also not afraid of perform cutting edge medical procedures and while at Cape Town presided over the first Caesarian section where both mother and child survived within the colonies.
+His emphasis on cleanliness, clean water, and well-regulated hospitals did have noticeable impacts especially when it came to preventing outbreaks of diseases like cholera.
+He was also not afraid of performing cutting-edge medical procedures and while at Cape Town presided over the first Caesarian section where both mother and child survived within the colonies.

 The end of his time as Medical Inspector at Cape Town revolved around the accusation that he had an ‘unnatural and immoral’ affair with the Governor of Cape Town, Lord Charles Somerset.
 The affair was a great scandal, during which the anonymously written placards would show up in various public places calling Somerset “Dr. Barry’s wife” among other things.

 It is undeniable that while Barry was at Cape Town he and Somerset where close.
-Even people who weren’t accusing them of sleeping together admitted they had an unusual close relationship.
+Even people who weren’t accusing them of sleeping together admitted they had an unusually close relationship.
 There are several stories about Somerset being in debt to Barry for saving Somerset’s life or the life of ones of his daughters.
 There is no evidence of this though, Somerset seemed to genuinely like Barry, to find him intelligent and amusing.
 Somerset referred to Barry early on as a “genius at medicine and absurd in everything else.”
 Yet the two often lived together, Somerset often took Barry with him on hunting trips, or to look at hippos or elephants.
 He introduced Barry to many of the important white political figures in South Africa.
 He protected Barry from being more severally punished when his tendency to be an unbelievable asshole towards people in power got him in trouble.
-He monetarily and politically also supported a lot of Barry’s reform.
+He monetarily and politically also supported a lot of Barry’s reforms.